Honors Program Requirements - College of Education

 Honors Advising

-All Honors students will work with an Honors advisor for academic planning and to schedule Honors courses in conjunction with their major requirements.
-As a general rule, Honors students take one or two Honors courses each quarter during their first and second years of study and one or two Honors courses a year in the junior and senior years.
+All Honors students work with an Honors Advisor for academic planning and to schedule Honors courses in conjunction with their major requirements.
+Honors students should plan to enroll in one or two Honors courses each quarter during their first and second years, and one or two Honors courses per year in their third and fourth years.

 Course Title Quarter Hours